Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 https://fonts.google.com/specimen/VT323?preview.text=Talk%20Use%20Inventory&preview.text_type=custom&sidebar.open=true&selection.family=VT323

 ### Artwork
+All artwork has been created by project developer, Robert Clark, with inspiration gathered from old Point and Click adventure titles akin to those of the Monkey Island series.

 ### Wireframes

 ### Mockups

+### Options Tree
+As this game uses a branching narrative to offer players multiple options, a expansive tree of options had to be created to ensure each avenue was correctly coded.
+The tree can be seen in its entirety here:
+INSERT TREE

 # Features

 ## Existing Features

+### Home Page
+Here users are greeted with an animated homepage with the game name and links to the game and a help page.
+The artistic style mimics that of the game to ensure users understand the theme before the game has begun.

+### Help Page
+Here users are given a brief synopsis of the game's story, with an understanding of what situation their protagonist is in, and what is required of them to complete the game.

+### Game Page
+Here is the meat of the project.
+Users are introduced to the game before they are let loose to try and reach the game completion.
+Through the interactive buttons provided at the bottom of the page, users must use their inventory and conversational options to win the affection of each member of the High Council.

 ## Future features to implement

+### Further interactivity
+As this game uses gif-based images to present a living world, a future update will overhaul this by presenting layered content that users can navigate the character of Ivor through, interacting with things he sees both in and outside the camp.

 # Technologies Used